aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### Step 2: Create a '.gitignore' file

 Create a `.gitignore` file in the root of your project directory.
-This file tells Git which files or folders to ignore in the project.
-For Terraform projects, it's important to exclude state files, lock files, and variables files that might contain sensitive data.
+For Terraform projects, it's **uttermost important** to exclude state files, lock files, etc. that might contain sensitive data.

 Add the following contents to your `.gitignore` file: